philgras/neural-head-avatars/README.md

 <br>

 ## Optimizing an Avatar Against a Monocular RGB Video
 Please follow these steps to optimize a new avatar from scratch against a monocular .mp4 video.
+Make sure that only one subject is visble in every frame and that the head is turned in both directions up to profile views in order to provide enough information for the avatar optimization.
 We provide preprocessed videos, FLAME head trackings and optimized avatar checkpoints for two of our subjects from the paper [here](https://edmond.mpdl.mpg.de/api/access/datafile/182303).

 1. Video Preprocessing
    - If you would like to use your own video, make sure you installed the required dependencies from above.
    - Run ```python python_scripts/video2dataset.py --video PATH_TO_VIDEO --out_path PATH_TO_OUTPUT_DIR```
+    - Important: Make sure to crop the video tightly around the head as in the paper.
+Otherwise the generated ground truth is not as accurate and the optimization later on uses only a small part of each frame.
+    <br>
     This script will automatically extract all necessary data including segmentations, normal maps and so on.
 While not beeing strictly necessary, we recommend using square videos captured at 25 fps at a resolution of 512x512 px.
-    <br>

 2. Head Tracking